mark-torres10/goodpapersai/projects/2025-10-14_goodpapers_v1_mvp/tickets/ticket-006.md

 ## Objective

-Comprehensive testing and validation of PER-13 (Paper Detail Page with PDF Viewer & Notes) to ensure PDF viewing, notes editing with auto-save, metadata display, and reading status/tags management all work correctly and provide an excellent research workflow.
+Comprehensive testing and validation of PER-13 (Paper Detail Page with PDF Viewer & Notes) to ensure PDF viewing, note-taking, metadata display, reading status updates, and tags editing all work correctly and meet specification requirements.

 ---